Why women live longer than men (Part 4 of Your Brain at 100).

 I concur: the stresses and strains of having two boys under two with no extended family on hand quickly took its toll on my mental health.
 I only hope the fact I snuck my two in just after the magic age of 33 will somehow counterbalance the strain!

-Interestingly, the J-shaped relationship between health and number of children, and birth spacing is also present for fathers.
-The more children men have, the higher their risk of death from alcohol-related disease, heart disease and accidents.
-While it might be tempting to say children drive men (and women) to drink (or justify their glasses of wine), there’s no evidence the relationship between your children and your health is causal, rather, a correlation exists.
+Interestingly, the J-shaped relationship between the number of children and birth spacing is also present for fathers.
+The more children men have, the higher their risk of death from alcohol-related disease, heart disease, and accidents.
+While it might be tempting to say children drive men (and women) to drink (or justify their glasses of wine), there’s no evidence the relationship between your children and your health is causal, instead, a correlation exists.

 Like an apple a day, oestrogen protects and keeps the doctor away